GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/09.881-890/01.Golden-Dawning/docs.md

 O'er the hilltops brightly breaking,
 Sun of Righteousness arise,
 Ev'ry soul from slumber waking
 As God's glory gilds the skies.

-Chorus:
-Hasten on, day eternal!
-Bid the night of sorrow cease;
-Usher in love supernal,
-Bring the golden golden dawn of peace.
+[Chorus]

 3.
 Endless joy for hours of crying,
 Everlasting peace for care;
 Immortality for dying,
 Hallelujahs glad, for prayer!

-Chorus:
-Hasten on, day eternal!
-Bid the night of sorrow cease;
-Usher in love supernal,
-Bring the golden golden dawn of peace.
+[Chorus]

 ```